awsdocs/amazon-api-gateway-developer-guide/doc_source/stages.md

 1. In the **Stage Editor** pane, choose the **Settings** tab\.

 1. To enable API caching for the stage, select the **Enable API cache** option under the **Cache Settings** section\.
-Then choose desired options and associated values for **Cache capacity**, **Encrypt cache data**, **Cache time\-to\-live \(TTL\)**, as well as any requirements for per\-key cache invalidation\.
+Then choose the desired options and associated values for **Cache capacity**, **Encrypt cache data**, **Cache time\-to\-live \(TTL\)**, as well as any requirements for per\-key cache invalidation\.

    For more information about stage\-level cache settings, see [Enable API Caching](api-gateway-caching.md)\.
 **Important**
-If you enable API caching for an API stage, your AWS account may be charged for API caching\.
-Caching is not eligible for the AWS free tier\.
+If you enable API caching for an API stage, your AWS account might be charged for API caching\.
+Caching isn't eligible for the AWS Free Tier\.
 **Tip**
 You can also override enabled stage\-level cache settings for individual methods\.
-To do so, expand the stage under the **Stages** secondary navigation pane and choose a method\.
+To do so, expand the stage under the **Stages** secondary navigation pane, and choose a method\.
 Then, in the stage editor, choose the **Override for this method** option for **Settings**\.
-In the **Cache Settings** area, you can set or clear **Enable Method Cache** or customize any other desired options\.
+In the **Cache Settings** area, you can set or clear **Enable Method Cache**, or customize any other desired options\.
 For more information about the method\-level cache settings, see [Enable API Caching](api-gateway-caching.md)\.

 1. To enable Amazon CloudWatch Logs for all of the methods associated with this stage of this API Gateway API, do the following:

    1. Under the **CloudWatch Settings** section, select the **Enable CloudWatch Logs** option\.
 **Tip**
- To enable method\-level CloudWatch settings, expand the stage under the **Stages** secondary navigation pane, choose each method of interest, and, back in the stage editor, choose **Override for this method** for **Settings**\.
-In the **CloudWatch Settings** area, make sure to select **Log to CloudWatch Logs** and any other desired options, before choosing **Save Changes**\.
+ To enable method\-level CloudWatch settings, expand the stage under the **Stages** secondary navigation pane, and choose each method of interest\.
+Back in the stage editor, choose **Override for this method** for **Settings**\.
+In the **CloudWatch Settings** area, make sure to select **Log to CloudWatch Logs** and any other desired options before choosing **Save Changes**\.
 **Important**
-Your account will be charged for accessing method\-level CloudWatch metrics, but not the API\- or stage\- level metrics\.
+Your account is charged for accessing method\-level CloudWatch metrics, but not the API\-level or stage\-level metrics\.

    1. For **Log level**, choose **ERROR** to write only error\-level entries to CloudWatch Logs, or choose **INFO** to include all **ERROR** events as well as extra informational events\.

    1. To log full API call request and response information, select **Log full requests/responses data**\.
-No sensitive data will be logged unless the **Log full requests/responses data** option is selected\.
+No sensitive data is logged unless the **Log full requests/responses data** option is selected\.
 **Important**
 Setting logs to **ERROR** and then choosing **Log full requests/responses data** results in every request being logged in detail\.
 This is the intended behavior\.

-   1. To have API Gateway report to CloudWatch the API metrics of `API calls`, `Latency`, `Integration latency`, `400 errors` and `500 errors`, choose **Enable Detailed CloudWatch Metrics** option\.
-For more information about CloudWatch, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/)\.
+   1. To have API Gateway report to CloudWatch the API metrics of `API calls`, `Latency`, `Integration latency`, `400 errors`, and `500 errors`, choose the **Enable Detailed CloudWatch Metrics** option\.
+For more information about CloudWatch, see the *[Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/)*\.

    1. Choose **Save Changes**\.
-The new settings will take effect after a new deployment\.
+The new settings take effect after a new deployment\.
 **Important**
 To enable CloudWatch Logs for all or only some of the methods, you must also specify the ARN of an IAM role that enables API Gateway to write information to CloudWatch Logs on behalf of your IAM user\.
 To do so, choose **Settings** from the **APIs** main navigation pane\.
-Then type the ARN of an IAM role in the **CloudWatch log role ARN** text field\.
+Then enter the ARN of an IAM role in the **CloudWatch log role ARN** text field\.
 For common application scenarios, the IAM role could attach the managed policy of `AmazonAPIGatewayPushToCloudWatchLogs`, which contains the following access policy statement:

       ```
       {